weaveworks/weave/troubleshooting.md

 capture and analysis tools, such as tcpdump and wireshark, to the `weave` network bridge on the host.

+To get a list of all the containers running on this host that are connected to the weave network:

+    weave ps

+This produces output like:

+    /weave zettio/weave (5245643870f1.): 10.0.5.1/16
+    /hopeful_wilson bboreham/mcast (e32a7d37a93a.): 10.0.8.3/24
+    /thirsty_newton ubuntu/latest (caa1d4ee2570.): 10.0.1.1/24 10.0.2.1/24

+On each line the values are: the name of the container, the name of the image, (hostname.domain): then the IP addresses assigned on the weave network.

 One can ask a weave router to report its status with

     weave status